maelvls/maelvls.github.io/content/2020/gh-actions-with-tf-private-repo/index.md

 But what about CI, should I create a key pair and store the private key as a secret and have the public key known by Github (or Gitlab)?

-This method is not great: this key pair is tied to an individual and can't be tied to a Github App like `github-bot`.
-A better way of doing is using `git+https` by relying on a token.
-The ssh key pair mechanistm doesn't offer access to a specific repo either but a Github App token can.
+Using SSH key pairs is not ideal.
+The key pair is tied to an individual and can't be linked to a Github App like `github-bot`.
+Plus, the key pair mechanism doesn't offer access to a specific repo, which means all your company's repositories are exposed.
+Using a Github App means that you can use a token (using `git+https`) and select which repositories can be accessed by this token.

 To use HTTPS instead of git over SSH, we start by changing the way we import these modules: